ryan-mcclue/ryan-mcclue/src/mcu.md

 Hi-Z means floating, i.e. no pull-up (to VCC) or pull-down resistor It allows multiple devices to share the same IO line

-A current sink provides ground connection
-Current is flowing into a pin
+A current sink means current is flowing into the pin

-GPIO push-pull has the ability to both source and sink current open-drain/open-collector can only sink current
+GPIO push-pull has the ability to both source and sink current open-drain/open-collector can only sink current, i.e. can only drive signal line low

 High-drive GPIO are push-pull pins capable of providing more current than typical pins, e.g. for LED